 Graduate students from nearby academic institutions are also welcome too, but sustained participation is strongly encouraged.

-Contact Linda Huynh for information about the schedule of this year's colloquium: email@example.com.
+For information about the schedule of this year's colloquium, contact firstname.lastname@example.org.

 *Funding for our graduate fellowships are made possible by the generosity of the following: The William J. & Fern E. Lowenberg Fellowship Fund, the Partnership Endowed Graduate Fellowship Fund, the Frances K. & Theodore H. Geballe Fellowship Fund, the Reinhard Graduate Fellowship Fund, the Taube Family Fellowship in Jewish Studies, the Keith P. Bartel Fellowship, and the Newhouse Fund supported by the Jewish Community Federation.